White House says Pence should apologize for "homophobic joke" about Buttigieg

 "An honest question for you, [Mike Pence], after your attempted joke this weekend," he wrote.
 "If your grandchild was born prematurely and placed on a ventilator at two months old — their tiny fingers wrapped around yours as the monitors beep in the background — where would you be?"

-White House press secretary Karine Jean-Pierre said Pence should apologize to women and the LGBTQ community.
+White House press secretary Karine Jean-Pierre, who was on the dais at the dinner during the speech, said Pence should apologize to women and the LGBTQ community.

 "The former vice president's homophobic joke about Secretary Buttigieg was offensive and inappropriate, all the more so because he treated women suffering from postpartum depression as a punchline," she said in a statement.
 "He should apologize to women and LGBTQ people, who are entitled to be treated with dignity and respect."